Information on Taxation of University of Minnesota Non-compensatory Payments to Students

 Payments to US Citizens and Residents for Tax Purposes

-How to file federal estimated income tax withholding information is contained at http://humanresources.umn.edu/pay-and-taxes/tax-information-non-service-fellowships.
+Information on how to file federal estimated income tax withholding is available on the Human Resources website.

 Payments to Nonresident Alien Recipients

 Nonresident alien recipients of non-compensatory payments may be subject to federal tax withholding.
-The University is required to report information annually to the recipient and the IRS on Federal Form 1042-S. The fellowship recipients should collect relevant information on payments received and eligible expenses for offset throughout the year in order to be able to identify any taxable income.
-The recipient is responsible for filing a nonresident tax return (1040-NR or 1040-NR-EZ) on which a refund of any excess taxes withheld may be claimed.
-Additional information from the Humans Resources website for nonresident aliens is available at this link: humanresources.umn.edu/pay-and-taxes/scholarship-fellowship-payments-nonresident-aliens.
+The University is required to report information annually to the recipient and the IRS on Federal Form 1042-S. The student recipients should collect relevant information on payments received and eligible expenses for offset throughout the year in order to be able to identify any taxable income.
+Nonresident alien recipients are responsible for filing a nonresident tax return (1040-NR or 1040-NR-EZ) on which a refund of any excess taxes withheld may be claimed.
+Additional information from the Humans Resources website for nonresident aliens.